More Examples of Matching with the “MatchIt” Package

 • We would care about a correlation-corrected distance

 If we know our variables have similar variance and no correlations, then using Euclidean is probably fine!
+For our data the covariance (and correlation) matrix of the 3 variables we are interested in is:

 # This is an example of running a greedy nearest neighbor matching with the euclidean distance metric